Manem-Lab/LeylaEbrahimpour/oncotech-radiomic-tool-comparison/README.md

+# Oncotech-Radiomics Tool Comparison

-## Name
+## Overview

-Oncotech-radiomics Tool comparison
+This project focuses on extracting radiomic features from CT annotated images of 164 patients provided in an h5 file by Imagia Company.
+The goal is to compare different radiomic extraction tools and methods.

 ## Description

-In this project, we extract the radiomic features from CT annotated images of 164 patients provided in an h5 file by Imagia Company.
-The read_h5.py script is to read the h5 file and save the patient_ID, the study_ID, and the series_ID as an excel file in case needed.
-The subgroups of volume.data and nodulelist.data repersent the CT images and annotations for each patient.
-The rads_extraction_h5.py is to read the h5 file, to extract radiomics for 164 studies, and to save the results in an excel file.
+### Data

+- **Source**: The data consists of CT images and annotations for 164 patients, provided in an h5 file by Imagia Company.
+- **Structure**: The `volume.data` and `nodulelist.data` subgroups contain the CT images and annotations for each patient.

+### Scripts

+- **read_h5.py**:
+  - Reads the h5 file and saves the patient ID, study ID, and series ID as an Excel file for easy reference.

+- **rads_extraction_h5.py**:
+  - Reads the h5 file, extracts radiomic features for the 164 studies, and saves the results in an Excel file.
-To extract radiomics a parameter file is needed to customize the features before extraction.
-An example is provided in Params.yaml file.
-The path of this file should be indicated in the rads_extraction_h5.py script.
+  - Requires a parameter file to customize the features before extraction.
+An example parameter file is provided in `Params.yaml`.